RPGroup-PBoC/bi1/2024/policies.md

 That said, we're only human!
 If you feel we've made a mistake with your submission, you may ask for a regrade.

-To request a regrade:
-- For solutions submitted to Gradescope, please use the platform's built-in regrade feature.
+To request a regrade, please use Gradescope's built-in regrade feature.
-- For solutions submitted to Canvas, email Kian with the subject line `[Homework #] Regrade Request`.
-You may provide a description of any mistakes you feel were made in the body of the email.
+You may provide a description of any mistakes you feel were made in the body of your message.
 Please note that regrade decisions are final.

 ## Collaboration Policy and the Honor Code